It’s all about passion!

 -And we could go on and on.

-BUT, going into our third year she has become WAY more confident.
+BUT, going into our fifth year she has become WAY more confident.
 Loves everyone- but only if they first feed her tons of treats.

 She has also done another amazing thing . . .
 She somehow seems to be channelling Sadie.